belzecue/arlez80_godot-midi-player2/readme.md

 Software MIDI player library for Godot Engine 3.

 * Can changes play speed.
-* Can control as AudioSamplePlayer.
+* Can control as AudioStreamPlayer.

 I develop it for use embedding in game.